jim60105/ai-talks-content/privacy-policy.md

 ## Links to Third Party Websites

-We have included links on Blog 琳.tw website for your use and reference.
+We have included links on Blog 聆.tw website for your use and reference.
 We are not responsible for the privacy policies on these websites.
 You should be aware that the privacy policies of these websites may differ from our own.

 ## Security